-On December 3, 2010, a large number of air traffic controllers in Spain went on strike.
+On December 3, 2010, a large number of air traffic controllers in Spain went on strike (ATC strike).
 The purpose of the strike was to put pressure on the Spanish government and AENA—the government-controlled airport management authority—to come to terms on a new collective bargaining agreement.

-Between 70 and 90 percent of air traffic controllers abandoned their posts during the two-day strike, resulting in the cancellation of all flights and as many as 750,000 passengers being stranded throughout Spanish airports, including those in Madrid, Barcelona, and Palma de Majorca.
+Between 70 and 90 percent of air traffic controllers abandoned their posts during the two-day strike.
+This resulted in the cancellation of all flights.
+As many as 750,000 passengers being stranded throughout Spanish airports, including those in Madrid, Barcelona, and Palma de Majorca.
 In total, eight airports were closed and about 4,500 flights were canceled.
 A large portion of the flights were domestic and European, but international flights were also affected.

 On behalf of passengers stranded by the strike, a lawsuit was filed in Madrid against the striking air traffic controllers.
 The lawsuit initially included 12,500 passengers, but the court recently announced that it would admit new plaintiffs until at least January 2020.